ackirby88/CS107/homework/HW5/P2/hw-template/README.md

 ```

 ### Part A [15 points]:
-**Please implement the constructor, getter, and setter methods.** This functions save or return the private stored in the class: `T data; LinkedList *next`.
+**Please implement the constructor, getter, and setter methods.**
+This functions save or return the private stored in the class: `T data; LinkedList *next`.

-**Please implement the `append` method in the LinkedList class.** It returns a LinkedList where a node holding the object val is appended.
+**Please implement the `append` method in the LinkedList class.**
+It returns a LinkedList where a node holding the object val is appended.

 **Hint**: It's recursive.
 We recursively invoke the append on the tail, the tail of the tail, and so on.
 While implementing, try to draw a schematic of what's going on step-by-step for each tail creation.
 This will give a clearer picture.

 Contrast to the Python version, we are making this linked list mutable such that we keep track of the head of the list through reference.
 When we `prepend` and node, we update the `LinkedList` head pointer.
 To see a demonstration of the expected behavior, see [demo.cpp](https://github.com/ackirby88/CS107/blob/master/homework/HW5/P2/hw-template/demo.cpp).

 **Please implement the `prepend` method in the LinkedList class.**
+This method is similar to the `append` method but is more efficient since we do not need to traverse the list to update the `head` reference.

 ### Part B [5 points]:
 We want to be able to conveniently apply a function to all elements in this list.